-Since I began reading Lisa Cron’s Story Genius, I’ve been rethinking how I approach writing my stories.
+Since I began reading Lisa Cron’s Story Genius: How to Use Brain Science to Go Beyond Outlining and Write a Riveting Novel (Before You Waste Three Years Writing 327 Pages That Go Nowhere), I’ve been rethinking how I approach writing my stories.
 Usually, I get this random scene in my head and from there it branches out, but what always made storytelling interesting to me is a character’s backstory.
 Why is it the protagonist does what he or she does?
 What makes her tick and what caused it to think in a certain manner?

 Suffice it to say that I was happy to read that Lisa is an advocate of backstory and to delicately embroider the story with flashbacks of the character’s past experiences.

 I know that some readers will groan and say that agents dislike backstory because it pulls the reader out of the current plot line, but story, as Lisa points out over and over in Story Genius, is not about the external happenings (plot) but the protagonist’s internal struggle and how she changes by the external forces.